bardia-p/Kernel-Simulator/README.md

 ```shell
 $ gcc kernelsim.c -o kernelsim
 ```
-2. After that an executable with the name of kernel_simulator has been generated which can then be used with the test cases:
+2. After that an executable with the name of kernelsim has been generated which can then be used with the test cases:
 ```shell
 $ ./kernelsim test1.txt out1.text
 ```